We are real people

 What is belaying?

 Belaying is a term taken from sailing and in other words means to “hold fast”.
-However in rock climbing parlance, it means to manage a rope for a climber using a dynamic friction device.
+However, in rock climbing parlance, it means to manage a rope for a climber using a dynamic friction device.
 Within our facility, we allow the use of tube belay devices and Gri Gris.
 In addition, we require the current manufacturer standard for the use of those belay devices.
 If this is new to you and something you are interested in learning, see our lessons page to learn more.
+If you are looking to lead climb, you must complete a toprope check and then a lead check.

 How old do I have to be to belay on my own?

 In order to belay without adult supervision, individuals must be a minimum age of 14 years old.
-For lead checks and lead climbing the minimum age is 16 years old.
-There are some exceptions but must have a Ground Up managers approval.
+For lead belaying and lead climbing the minimum age is 16 years old.
+All belayers must pass a belay check.

 What does a belay check cost?

-First belay checks are included with gym pass or membership.
-All rechecks cost $10.
+Belay checks are included with gym pass or membership.

 Do I need to bring my rope?